|

 the Georgian Minstrels' Ballroom (it has a minstrels' gallery).

-is a listed building it has no passenger lift.
-So you will have to use the
+because it is a listed building it has no passenger lift.
+So you will have to

-stairs to access the three storeys - and one flight is at such a sideways angle
+use the stairs to access the three storeys - and one flight is at such a

-that you might wonder, as you climb it, if you have overdone the alcohol.
+sideways angle that you might wonder, as you climb it, if you have overdone the

-hotels on the road from London to Chester.
-The archway through which coaches used
+coaching hotels on the road from London to Chester.
+The archway through which

-The Crown is Phil Martin, the man behind the
+The Crown was Phil Martin, the man behind the

 Nantwich Jazz, Blues and Music festival held throughout the town every